ShanqiZhang/Econometrics-course-work/README.md

 Raw data are also attached so replication of the code running is viable.

-For further questions, please emial shanqizhangx@gmail.com
+For further questions, please email shanqizhangx@gmail.com